Owlcept/Owlcept/README.md

 - 👋 Hi, I’m @Owlcept
 - 👀 I’m interested in Python and learning web developement
-- 🌱 I’m currently learning Python / CSS / Notion
+- 🌱 I’m currently learning Python / NextJS

 <!---
 Owlcept/Owlcept is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.